Murder of Lesley Molseed: Stefan Kiszko

 Stefan Kiszko was a 23-year-old local tax clerk of Eastern European descent.
 His father, Iwan Kiszko, had emigrated from Soviet Ukraine and his mother, Charlotte (née Slavič), from Yugoslavia (modern-day Slovenia) after the Second World War, with both parents working in the cotton mills of Rochdale.
 In 1970, Kiszko's father died of a heart attack in front of his wife and son.

 Kiszko came to the attention of the murder investigation when four girls —Maxine Buckley (aged 12), Catherine Burke (16), Debbie Brown (13), and Pamela Hind (18)  —  together claimed that he had indecently exposed himself to them the day before the murder.
 One claimed he had exposed himself to her a month after the murder, on Guy Fawkes Night.
-West Yorkshire Police quickly formed the view that Kiszko fit their idea of the likely killer, even though he had never been in trouble with the law and had no social life beyond his mother and aunt.
+West Yorkshire Police quickly formed the view that Kiszko matched their idea of the likely killer, even though he had never been in trouble with the law and had no social life beyond his mother and aunt.

 A psychological evaluation showed that Kiszko had the mental and emotional age of just twelve years.
 He had an unusual hobby of writing down registration numbers of cars that annoyed him, which supported police suspicions.
 Investigators now pursued evidence which might incriminate him, and ignored other leads that might have taken them in other directions.

 Acting upon the teenage girls' information and their suspicions of Kiszko's idiosyncratic lifestyle – and having allegedly found girlie magazines and a bag of sweets in his car – police arrested him on 21 December 1975.
 During questioning, the interviewing detectives seized upon every apparent inconsistency between his varying accounts of the relevant days as further demonstration of his likely guilt.
 Kiszko confessed to the crime after three days of intensive questioning: he believed that by doing so, he would be allowed to go home and that the ensuing investigations would prove him innocent and his confession false.
 Prior to the Police and Criminal Evidence Act of 1984, suspects did not have the right to have a solicitor present during interviews and the police did not ask Kiszko if he wanted one.
 His request to have his mother present while he was being questioned was refused and, crucially, the police did not caution him until long after they had decided he was the prime suspect – indeed, the only suspect.

 After admitting to the murder to police, Kiszko was charged with Lesley's murder on Christmas Eve 1975.
-When he entered Armley Gaol after being charged, he was nicknamed 'Oliver Laurel' because he had the girth of Oliver Hardy and the perplexed air of Oliver's comedy sidekick Stan Laurel.
+When he entered Armley Gaol after being charged, he was nicknamed "Oliver Laurel" because he had the girth of Oliver Hardy and the perplexed air of Oliver's comedy sidekick Stan Laurel.
 Later, in the presence of a solicitor, Kiszko retracted his confession.
 He was remanded until his murder trial, which began on 7 July 1976 under Mr Justice Park at Leeds Crown Court.
 He was defended by David Waddington QC, who later became Home Secretary.
 The prosecuting QC, Peter Taylor, became Lord Chief Justice the day after Kiszko was cleared of the murder in 1992.